arielherself/espresso/README.md

 The EU encouraged <strong>Russia </strong>to reverse course after it withdrew from a deal allowing <strong>grain exports</strong> from Ukrainian ports.
 Russia claimed that Ukrainian drones had attacked ships from its Black Sea Fleet taking part in the initiative.
 On Friday António Guterres, the UN’s secretary-general, had urged that the agreement, which was reached in July and is due to expire next month, be extended.

+<strong>China</strong> passed a new “Women’s Rights and Interests Protection Law”, aimed at combating gender <strong>discrimination </strong>and <strong>harrassment</strong>.
+It is the first such change to the law in 30 years, although the exact details of the new measures have not yet emerged.
+However, the legislation comes at a time of concerns over the continuing marginalisation of [women in politics](https://te.arielherself.xyz/china/2022/10/27/chinas-problem-with-female-representation-is-getting-worse) and other spheres of life.

 <strong>Elon Musk</strong> has reportedly ordered [staff cuts](https://te.arielherself.xyz/business/2022/10/28/elon-musk-buys-twitter-at-last) at <strong>Twitter</strong>.
 The layoffs are expected to happen before employees’ stock options vest on Tuesday, according to the <em>New York Times</em>.
 The sackings could mean Mr Musk avoids paying that compensation.
 It is unclear how many employees will get the axe, though previous reports suggested he could cull 75% of the social-media firm’s 7,500 staff.

+Listen to an abridged version of the subscriber-only briefing.

 Two <strong>car-bombs</strong> killed at least 100 people in Mogadishu, <strong>Somalia’s</strong> capital, said Hassan Sheikh Mohamud, its [president](https://te.arielherself.xyz/by-invitation/2022/07/19/somalias-president-wants-help-to-fight-africas-terrorist-groups).
 The attack came as Mr Mohamud, his prime minister and other officials met to discuss combating violent extremists—in particular, those of al-Shabab, a jihadist group affiliated with al-Qaeda.
 No one immediately claimed responsibility for the blasts.
 An al-Shabab truck-bomb at the same place in 2017 killed more than 500 people.

-Listen to an abridged version of the subscriber-only briefing.

-The head of <strong>Iran’s Revolutionary Guards Corps</strong>, the Islamic republic’s praetorian body, said that Saturday would be the “last day of the riots” and warned protesters not to go to the streets.
-[Iranians](https://te.arielherself.xyz/leaders/2022/10/26/will-irans-women-win) have been demanding an end to the regime after the death in custody last month of Mahsa Amini, a young woman detained by the “morality police”.
-Security forces are cracking down; hundreds have been killed.

 Britain’s opposition Labour Party demanded an investigation into reports that <strong>Liz Truss’s </strong>phone was <strong>hacked</strong> by suspected Russian agents while she was foreign secretary.
 The <em>Mail on Sunday</em> reported that a year’s worth of messages—some pertaining to the war in Ukraine—was stolen and that the cyber-theft was discovered during the summer’s Conservative party leadership contest, which ([briefly](https://te.arielherself.xyz/britain/2022/10/20/who-will-be-britains-next-leader)) made her prime minister.